Markus spiske N TF Au9gtf0 unsplash

 Reasons for flight cancellations are already many and varied.
 And while on certain routes, the coronavirus may still be the reason for the cancellation and passengers are entitled to a refund and, in case of a flight cancellation of a connecting flight, a return transport to their original airport, flights on other routes could be operated as usual.
 In most of these cases, this means that passengers are entitled to financial compensation.
 Often it is also possible in such situations for passengers to reach their destination on an alternative flight.
 So, the good news is that passengers can still reach their holiday destination and enjoy their holiday there despite the initial problems.

-Flight-Delayed.co.uk will be happy to help you claim a refund for your cancelled flight
+Flight-Delayed.com will be happy to help you claim a refund for your cancelled flight

 Unfortunately, we see too often that airlines still fail to comply with the legal obligations.
 Passengers are forced to accept vouchers when they are actually entitled to a refund of their fare.
-Flight-Delayed.co.uk will be happy to help you claim the full refund.
+Flight-Delayed.com will be happy to help you claim the full refund.
 From submitting the claim to taking the airline to the courts in the event of non-payment.
 Since 2010, we have been committed to upholding the rights of affected air passengers throughout Europe.

 Fill in your flight details and find out immediately whether you are entitled to the refund of your ticket.
 In just 3 minutes you can submit your claim on a 'no win, no fee' basis.
 Should the airline obstruct the process, we will take them to court if necessary.
 All legal costs are covered by our 25% fee.